Speaking from the Heart

 Email me, let’s start a conversation. wales534@gmail.com

-I offer my services as a Zoom group meeting facilitator and one-on-one counselor for discussions and support sessions.
+I offer my services as a Zoom group meeting facilitator and one-on-one counsellor for discussions and support sessions.
 Moreover, I am often invited to speak at small and large groups, sermons, panels, and conferences.

-I charge no fee, except for travel expenses to events outside North Carolina or internationally.
+I charge no fee except for travel expenses to events outside North Carolina or internationally.
 This is not a business for me; I consider it a part of my ministry.

-My story is one of emotional hardship, conviction, complete lack of control, and ultimately surrendering everything to God while rejoicing in His Grace.
+My story is of emotional hardship, conviction, complete lack of control, and surrendering everything to God while rejoicing in His Grace.
 I am grateful for the remarkable doctors, nurses, and other hospital staff who have dedicated their talents and hard work to helping those in need.

 Meet Brian Carden.